Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Introduction

 Previously, several works addressed channel modeling for \ac{MC} in \acp{VN}.
-In~\cite{Chahibi2013}, an analytical model for advective-diffusive molecule transport in \acp{VN} under time-varying flow was derived and subsequently extended in~\cite{Chahibi2014, Chahibi2015} through channel capacity analysis and additional transport phenomena.
+In~\cite{Chahibi2013}, an analytical model for advective-diffusive molecule transport in \acp{VN} under time-varying flow was derived and subsequently extended in~\cite{Chahibi2014, Chahibi2015} by channel capacity analysis and additional transport phenomena.
 While the model captures relevant environmental effects, it is analytically unwieldy due to the involvement of infinite-dimensional matrices, inversions, and convolutions.
-Moreover, the analysis in \cite{Chahibi2013,Chahibi2014, Chahibi2015} is limited to tree-like \acp{VN}, neglecting multi-path dynamics from signal splitting and recombination at bifurcations and junctions.
+Moreover, the analysis in \cite{Chahibi2013,Chahibi2014, Chahibi2015} is limited to tree-like \acp{VN}, neglecting multi-path dynamics from signal splitting and recombination at vessel bifurcations and junctions.
 In~\cite{Mosayebi2019}, a \ac{1-D} \ac{VN} model is employed for early cancer detection in the \ac{CVS}.
-While the study considers multi-path dynamics, it relies on the assumption of a quasi-steady-state concentration inside the \ac{VN} and is not suitable for time-varying molecule releases.
-In~\cite{Tjabben2024}, a graph-based model is proposed for predicting the propagation of degrading microbubbles in a closed-loop \ac{VN}.
-While analytically simple, the model remains largely unvalidated, limiting its predictive utility.
-In~\cite{Jakumeit2024}, we introduced a \ac{1-D} model for advective-diffusive molecule transport in \acp{VN}, validated through COMSOL Multiphysics\textsuperscript{\textregistered} simulations and experiments.
+While the study considers multi-path dynamics, it relies on the assumption of a quasi-steady-state signaling molecule concentration inside the \ac{VN} and is not suitable for time-varying molecule releases.
+In~\cite{Gomez2021}, a steady-state, discrete-time, advection-only Markov chain model was proposed to describe nanobot transport in a simplified circulatory \ac{VN} of the human \ac{CVS}, capturing branching probabilities and flow directionality, but omitting temporal signal resolution.
+In~\cite{Tjabben2024}, a graph-based model was proposed for predicting the propagation of degrading microbubbles in a closed-loop \ac{VN}.
+While analytically simple, the model is not validated through simulations or experiments, limiting its predictive utility.
+In~\cite{Jakumeit2025}, we introduced a \ac{1-D} model for advective-diffusive molecule transport in \acp{VN}, validated through COMSOL Multiphysics\textsuperscript{\textregistered} simulations and simple experiments.
 However, the model involves convolutions that lack closed-form solutions and require numerical evaluation.
-As the number of convolutions grows linearly with both the number of paths and the number of vessels per path, analyzing large-scale \acp{VN}, as commonly found in the \ac{CVS}, is computationally demanding and yields limited analytical insight.
+As the number of convolutions in the model from \cite{Jakumeit2025} grows linearly with both the number of paths and the number of vessels per path, analyzing large-scale \acp{VN}, as commonly found in the \ac{CVS}, is computationally demanding and yields limited analytical insights.
+We extended this model to additionally include reversible sorption at the channel walls in~\cite{Jakumeit2025b} and validated it thoroughly through testbed experiments.
+The extended model provides accurate predictions, however, it still suffers from analytical unwieldiness due to convolutions and integrals that lack closed-form solutions.
+Moreover, none of the existing channel models for \acp{VN} \cite{Chahibi2013,Chahibi2014, Chahibi2015,Mosayebi2019,Tjabben2024,Jakumeit2025,Jakumeit2025b} explicitly accounts for \ac{MIMO} characteristics, i.e., \acp{VN} with multiple flow inlets and outlets (Flow-\ac{MIMO}), which are typical when focusing on subsystems within the \ac{CVS}, or systems involving multiple simultaneously operating \acp{Tx} and \acp{Rx} (Com-\ac{MIMO}) embedded in the same \ac{VN}.
+In general, both aspects may occur jointly, giving rise to \acp{VN} that feature multiple flow inlets and outlets as well as multiple \acp{Tx} and multiple \acp{Rx} within the same vasculature (here referred to as \ac{MIMO}-\ac{VN}).